prototypefund/iconet-Foundation-prototype-ExampleNetA/setup.md

-9. If apache is not running run `sudo systemctl start apache2`, check status under `sudo systemctl status apache2`
+9. If apache is not running run `sudo systemctl start apache2`, check status under `sudo systemctl status apache2` If mysql not running run `sudo service mysql start`

+10. If Mysql allows the user root only to be accessed when run by sudo, create an admin account with full rights and no pw. in mysql:
+        `CREATE USER 'admin'@'localhost' IDENTIFIED BY '';`
+        `GRANT ALL ON *.* TO 'admin'@'localhost' WITH GRANT OPTION;`

+Run following steps in mysql not with root but with admin

+11. Run mysql:
+        sudo service mysql start
 ## IDE specific:
 - Connect phpstorm to your AMP and Mysql: [Follow this tutorial](https://www.jetbrains.com/help/phpstorm/installing-an-amp-package.html)